Coronavirus – health and wellbeing

 Coronavirus - health and wellbeing

 Coronavirus is a health issue in itself and is having a knock on effect on mental health and well-being for many children and parents.
-This section also covers what parents need to know about how the health and therapy services their child would normally use are operating during the COVID-19 period.
+This section also covers vaccination and what parents need to know about how the health and therapy services their child would normally use are operating during the Covid-19 period.

 Coronavirus health advice